calebneuf/codestitch-helper/README.md

 - `codestitchHelper.selectAll`: Selects all content between defined sections in the document.
 - `codestitchHelper.openSection`: Opens a specific section in the editor.

+## Planned Featured
+- [ ] Add project helper window to catch common mistakes with project
+- [ ] Add a button to quickly jump to css file / line of a stitch

 ## License

 MIT License